Go (Newsboys album)

 Go is the twelfth studio album by Christian pop rock band Newsboys, released on 31 October 2006.
-It is the band's last album with Phil Joel as a member until 2019's United, and their only album with Paul Colman.
+It is the band's last album with Phil Joel as a member until 2019's United (though he would make a guest appearance on the band's following album, In the Hands of God), and their only album with Paul Colman.

 An EP, entitled Go EP, was released on the iTunes Store as a preview of the album.
 It featured the songs "Wherever We Go", "Go (I Wanna Send You)", and "I Am Free" from the album.
 On 30 September 2008, nearly a year after its release, it spawned its own live CD/DVD, Houston We Are GO.

 The album produced one music video for the single, "Something Beautiful".

 Album cover

 The album cover features the band on their corresponding color motif.
 Frankenstein in red, Furler in green, Joel in blue, Colman in gray, and Phillips in yellow.
 The photo was then reused and rereleased for the 2008 live album Houston We Are GO albeit without Joel.